Field Collection for Fusion Projects | XGRIDS Pro Guide

 Start of segment only

-Points within the same segment must be at least 5 meters apart.
+Points within the same segment must be at least 16 ft (5 m) apart.
 The same physical location must receive the same point ID in every segment.
-Position and orientation consistency requirements at shared tunnel control points are 10 cm and 10 degrees, the same as standard fusion, but more consequential in this environment because surrounding geometry cannot compensate for a poor take.
+Position and orientation consistency at shared tunnel control points follows the same best practice as standard fusion, within 4 in (10 cm) and 10 degrees, but is more consequential in this environment because surrounding geometry cannot compensate for a poor take.

 No absolute coordinates are required for tunnel fusion.
 Relative control points are sufficient.
 The goal is structural consistency across the segments, not global position.